Root Canal Therapy – Northgate & Green Lake, WA

 If our dentist says that you need a root canal, don’t fret!
 This procedure is nothing to be frightened about.
-Although it may sound scary, this modern root canal treatment is very comparable to an appointment for a dental filling.
-Depending on the condition of the tooth, this procedure may only take one appointment; however, there are circumstances where your procedure will have to be taken care of throughout a series of appointments.
+Although it may sound scary, getting a modern root canal in Northgate is very comparable to an appointment for a dental filling.
+Depending on the condition of the tooth, this procedure may only take one appointment; however, there are circumstances in which your treatment may require multiple visits.

-With this endodontics procedure, we’re here to help you maintain your natural smile while you continue to eat and enjoy the foods you love!
-With the proper care of your teeth post-root canal therapy, your tooth will be able to last as long as all of your other surviving teeth, which is often a lifetime.
+Our team of dental professionals at Oak Tree Dental Care is dedicated to helping you feel comfortable while we restore your oral health.
+We’ll work tirelessly to help you maintain your natural smile so you can eat and speak with complete confidence and comfort.
+With our high-quality dental care, your tooth will be able to last as long as all of your other surviving teeth, which is often for a lifetime.